SB 729: Infertility Coverage Requirements for Employer-Sponsored Health Plans

 Small Group Carrier Updates

-All carriers have stated they will be compliant with the law, however, as of this document’s publishing date, we are still waiting for carriers to provide more details on any changes they are making and impact to their infertility rider rates.
+All carriers have stated they will be compliant with the law, some will be implementing their updated infertility benefits effective July 1, 2025, when the original effective date was, and some will be waiting until January 1, 2026, after the effective date was delayed.
+As of this document’s publishing date, we are still waiting for carriers to provide more details on any changes they are making and impact to their infertility rider rates.
+Please contact your B&P Sales Rep if you have any questions about specific carriers.

 It’s worth noting that carriers are all or nothing when it comes to their infertility riders, meaning if a group wants to offer a plan with the infertility rider, then all plans must have the infertility rider.
 Carriers will not allow a group to offer some plans with the infertility rider and other plans without the infertility rider.